blinkfox/hexo-theme-matery/README.md

 Execute `hexo clean && hexo g` to regenerate the blog file, and then you can see the `atom.xml` file in the `public` folder, indicating that you have successfully installed.

+### Modify website footer

+Website footer may need to be customized, and it is not convenient to make configuration information, So need to modify and process it by yourself.
+The changes are in the `/layout/_partial/footer.ejs` file, including the site, the theme used, the amount of traffic, and so on.

 ### Modify social links

 In the `/layout/_partial/social-link.ejs` file of the theme, you can modify or add the social link address you need.
 To add a link, please refer to the following code: